stmuk/goblog1/README.md

 I thought I understood it all very clearly.
 Then I thought a bit more and realised this was just the tip of the iceberg and how much more there was to it.

-Anyway a great insight into how Go is developed and extended (and a example of how other software should be extended) and a great finish to the day.
+Anyway a great insight into how Go is developed and extended (and an example of how other software should be extended) and a great finish to the day.